Working with partners to increase skills of the public

 For each of the three work streams, we are bringing together colleagues from other organisations to help us to develop the interventions.
 We will, where opportunities arise, prioritise activity in areas with low health literacy and where people are excluded digitally.

-- identify and promote tools to enable information providers and citizens to build their digital and digital health navigation skills
+- identifying and promoting tools to enable information providers and citizens to build their digital and digital health navigation skills, including an updated Health Literacy Toolkit

-- determine gaps and map provision; commission or develop new training resources
+- determining gaps and map provision including geodata, and commissioning or developing new training resources including elearning

-- train information providers to use tools and techniques to improve health and digital literacy skills in diverse settings
+- training information providers to use tools and techniques to improve health and digital literacy skills in diverse settings

-- equip citizens with tools and confidence to access, assess and use health information resources
+- equipping citizens with tools and confidence to access, assess and use health information resources, working through a network of health ambassadors in public libraries

-- identify and agree a platform for hosting health and digital literacy resources for health and digital literacy tools and navigation to high-quality health information sources
+- identifying and agreeing a platform for hosting health and digital literacy resources for health and digital literacy tools and navigation to high-quality health information sources, with initial resources hosted by CILIP

-- enable the public to navigate access to evidence-based health and wellbeing resources through partnership activity
+- enabling the public to navigate access to evidence-based health and wellbeing resources through partnership activity

-- pilot interventions to test approaches and share learning within different localities and settings (these may include testing of skills development activities or high-quality patient information tools)
+- piloting interventions to test approaches and share learning within different localities and settings (these may include testing of skills development activities or high-quality patient information tools)

-- develop the role of local champions for health and digital literacy awareness and skills
+- developing the role of local champions for health and digital literacy awareness and skills

-- facilitate shared learning and share tools to drive sustainable local community partnerships
+- facilitating shared learning and share tools to drive sustainable local community partnerships